patriziawatlington/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or organization.

 Remember that programming is not just about writing code, but also about problem-solving, communication, teamwork, leadership, creativity, innovation, time management, organizational skills – and much more.
 To be successful in this field, it is essential to develop these soft skills as much as your technical knowledge.

+# 2024-02-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Avoid over-engineering solutions; complex systems often lead to more bugs and difficulty in debugging.
+Always remember, a few lines of well-written code can be far more valuable than an extensive, convoluted script."

+In practice, this means choosing the right abstractions, minimizing repetition (DRY principle), using established patterns and libraries, and continuously refactoring your code to keep it clean and efficient.
+It also emphasizes the importance of documentation and commenting to make your intentions clear to others who may interact with your code in the future.